 - Long term exposure to the sun

-- Use of harsh chemical based products on the skin during young age
+- Use of harsh chemical-based products on the skin during a young age

 Ways to deal with thinning

-It is one of the commonest problems faced by our elderly loved ones.
+It is one of the most common problems faced by your loved ones.
 Helping them to effectively deal with the problem can go a long way in preventing unnecessary complications from developing.
-The following tips can help our elderly manage their problem of thinning:
+This is how you can help manage the problem of thinning skin:

 - Drink as much water as possible.